Pensano-dev/aura-mobile-app/project documentation/xcode.md

 * Opening the Aura app with automatic opening of the iOS Simulator worked seemlessly on a 2014 MacBook Air but opening the simulator for the first time took around 4 mins!
 This clearly involved a lot of downloading and initialising.
 Subsequent openings were much quicker, around 17 seconds which still feels like a long time.

+* I have read that you need to have a version of Xcode Command Line Tools selected in Xcode Settings and none is selected by default.
+This was not the case for me but you might want to check by opening Xcode (no need to open a project) and go to Settings > Locations and check that a version of Xcode Command Line Tools is selected.

 ## Using the Xcode iOS Simulator with Aura

 This is all new to me so I can only tell of my experience so far as a complete beginner.
 I found the behaviour of starting a React Native app for iOS can be sketchy but seems to work most of the time.
 The first time I started the Aura app, it crashed, then without changing anything, it worked and automatically opened the iOS Simulator.
 The third time I tried it, it produced a QR code for use with a physical iPhone AND also opened the iOS Simulator.
 I have had no problems since.